Product Name: Neuro Clarity

 But…there is always a but.

-Since Neuro Clarity contains several risky ingredients, that are known to cause side effects, I suggest being very careful.
+Since Neuro Clarity contains several risky ingredients, that are known to cause side effects, we suggest being very careful.

 For example, Neuro Clarity contains DMAE.
 Typical side effects of supplementing this compound include: